Dr George Edward Torrens

 In 2009 he was awarded funding by the Audi Design Foundation to develop the his patented fit-splint, an innovative new method of fracture support for the wrist.

-He had undertaken a four year course in Design For Industry at Newcastle Polytechnic (now known as the University of Northumbria), prior to which he served a four-year apprenticeship at British Nuclear Fuels Limted, Windscale and a one year arts and crafts foundation course at Carlisle College of Art and Design.
+He had undertaken a four year course in Design For Industry at Newcastle Polytechnic (now known as the University of Northumbria), prior to which he completed a one year arts and crafts foundation course at the Carlisle College of Art and Design.
+He served a four-year apprenticeship at British Nuclear Fuels Limted, Windscale between 1978-1981.

 George has accrued nearly £1 million in research, enterprise, and pedagogic research funding.
 The funding has been awarded from Ministry of Defence, Industrial partners, Charities, Research Councils and UK Innovate equivalent.